iBelieve/assembla-cli/README.rst

 The following commands are available:

- * ``apply (MERGE_URL | BRANCH_NAME)``
+ * ``apply MERGE_URL``

-   Rebases a merge request or branch on top of your main branch (``develop`` or ``master``) and then fast-forward merges it on top of your main branch.
-If the URL to an Assembla merge request is specified, the merge request will automatically be closed.
+   Rebases a merge request on top of the target branch and then fast-forward merges it onto the target branch.
+The merge request is then closed.
+The merged commits are not pushed to Assembla, so you are able to use ``git rebase`` to interactively edit, squash, or remove commits.

+ * ``apply BRANCH_NAME``

+   Rebases a merge request on top of the current branch and then fast-forward merges it onto the current branch.
 The merged commits are not pushed to Assembla, so you are able to use ``git rebase`` to interactively edit, squash, or remove commits.

  * ``review``